Home > News and Publications > Archive > AUG20 > Mentorship Key In Character Development

 Fast-forward two years, the Singapore’s bowling men’s team, comprising five Sports School alumni – Basil Dill Ng Jui Chang, Darren Ong Wei Siong, Keith Saw Hui-Xun, Muhammad Jaris Goh Ali Akbar Goh and Timothy Theodore Tham Fu Rong – and Cheah Ray Han, ended Singapore’s gold medal-draught in the SEA Games Men’s Team event after 22 years.

-It is moments like these that unites a nation, regardless of language, race, or religion.
+It is moments like these that unite a nation, regardless of language, race, or religion.
 It is moments like these that show how sport can build a nation.

 As national swimmer Pang Sheng Jun shared in a virtual Lessons From The Champions (LFC) video to his Sports School juniors on 4 August 2020, “I feel this chill just go down my spine and I feel a strong sense of national pride” every time that the National Anthem plays while he stands on the podium.
 “It’s an unforgettable feeling.”